Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Implementation details

 \subsubsection{LLMs}

-For our LLM fine-tuning, we mostly used HuggingFace's preset hyperparameters for RLOO (see Table \ref{tab:rloo_hyperparameters}).
+For our LLM fine-tuning, we mostly used Hugging Face's preset hyperparameters for RLOO (see Table \ref{tab:rloo_hyperparameters}).
 We altered the \_calculate\_reward function to use the DReST reward (see Equation \ref{eq:drest}), and we changed the training\_step and \_get\_train\_sampler functions so that the same prompt was repeated 32 times, to ensure that each meta-episode featured 32 mini-episodes.
 The num\_generations hyperparameter was set to 4, which means 4 completions to the same prompt were generated and used to calculate the RLOO advantage values \parencite[]{ahmadian_back_2024}.
-We fine-tuned Llama-3.2-3B using LoRA with rank r=16.
-See Table \ref{tab:rloo_hyperparameters} for full LoRA hyperparameters.
+We fine-tuned Qwen3-8B and Llama-3.1-8B-Instruct using 4-bit QLoRA with rank $r=16$.
+We used 4-bit NF4 quantization with double quantization and float16 compute.
+See Table \ref{tab:rloo_hyperparameters} for full hyperparameters.

+We did not run a separate hyperparameter search for the LLM setting; we instead reused settings that worked in earlier pilots and matched the deep RL DReST hyperparameters where applicable.
+We trained for 1 epoch on the 2{,}048-prompt training set, giving a total sampled training volume of $2{,}048\times32 = 65{,}536$ trajectories per seed.
+We used identical hyperparameters for Qwen and Llama models (Table \ref{tab:rloo_hyperparameters}).

+For evaluation, we used direct constrained option logprob scoring: instead of sampling and counting many completions, we directly read the probability mass that the model assigns to each labeled answer option (`a', `b', `c', or `d' for deterministic prompts; `a' or `b' for stochastic prompts).
+This gives a cleaner and more efficient estimate of choice probabilities than sampled completions.
+All reported mean probabilities are computed at temperature 1.0 (i.e.\ standard softmax over the model's output logits, with no logit scaling).